neelpatelshah/oe-ads/README.md

 **Ad Performance Analysis**

 I created a very barebones dashboard to show off common ad performance metrics that are entirely simulated, as that metric collection implementation is quite common and would be better done through something like Mixpanel or PostHog anyways.
+I added the ability to view bought categories and update them for completeness, although this isn't connected to any DB actions.

 The second section on the dashboard shows a match scoring per ad and then the same scoring applied to "converted" physicians.